CetusProtocol/cetus-clmm-sui-sdk/README.md

       ))
 const transferTxn = await sendTransaction(signer,collectFeeTransactionPayload)
 console.log('collect_fee: ', transferTxn)
 ```

-#### 6. swap
+#### 7. Swap and Pre swap

-- This swap example, we show how to do swap about one pair in an exact clmmpool with the amount limit abount input coin or output coin, we should do preswap first, then we set the desired price difference according to the pre-swap results.
+- This swap example, we show how to do swap and pre swap about one pair in an exact clmmpool with the amount limit abount input coin or output coin, we should do preswap first, then we set the desired price difference according to the pre-swap results.

 ```ts
 const sendKeypair = buildTestAccount()